danielbodnar/awesome-stars/README.md

 - [TomWright/dasel](https://github.com/TomWright/dasel) - Select, put and delete data from JSON, TOML, YAML, XML and CSV files with a single tool.
 Supports conversion between formats and can be used as a Go package.
 - [metalbear-co/mirrord](https://github.com/metalbear-co/mirrord) - Connect your local process and your cloud environment, and run local code in cloud conditions.
 - [storyblok/storyblok](https://github.com/storyblok/storyblok) - Info about Storyblok
+- [instill-ai/vdp](https://github.com/instill-ai/vdp) - 💧 Instill VDP (Versatile Data Pipeline) is an open-source tool to seamlessly integrate AI to process unstructured data in the modern data stack
 - [carvel-dev/kapp](https://github.com/carvel-dev/kapp) - kapp is a simple deployment tool focused on the concept of "Kubernetes application" — a set of resources with the same label
 - [adrien2p/medusa-extender](https://github.com/adrien2p/medusa-extender) - :syringe: Medusa on steroid, take your medusa project to the next level with some badass features :rocket:
 - [orf/gping](https://github.com/orf/gping) - Ping, but with a graph